22 Infections That Can Affect Your Pregnancy

-Some of the viral infections that affect pregnant women and their babies are Toxoplasmosis, Rubella, CMV, Herpes, Fifth Disease, varicella-zoster virus (VZV), West Nile Virus, measles virus, enterovirus, adenovirus, HIV and Zika virus.
-Viruses can be transferred from mother to baby through placenta, through blood and vaginal fluids during birth or while breastfeeding.
-They can cause congenital defects in babies, stillbirth or even result in death of the mother.
+Some of the viral infections that affect pregnant women and their babies are Toxoplasmosis, Rubella, CMV, Herpes, Fifth Disease, varicella-zoster virus (VZV), West Nile Virus, measles virus, enterovirus, adenovirus, HIV, and Zika virus.
+Viruses can be transferred from mother to baby through the placenta, through blood and vaginal fluids during birth, or while breastfeeding.
+They can cause congenital defects in babies, stillbirth or even result in the death of the mother.

 Some of these have been elaborately discussed in this article.

 Fifth disease is caused by parvovirus B19V.
 It usually occurs in small children and is characterised by red rashes on the cheek which gives it the name “slapped cheek disease”.
 Other symptoms include a runny nose, flu, and achiness.
 For a normal person, it does not pose much of a threat, but in individuals with some irregularities in RBC, it can be life-threatening as it inhibits the production of RBC.